How to Measure a Boot Shaft: 3 Ways

 Measuring from the arch to the top of the shaft

-Position the tape measure’s one end directly above the boot soles center to measure the boot arch.
-If you want to measure the height of the boot, use a tape measure and place it along the outside, extending it vertically until you reach the top of the shaft.
-This length is called the height of your boot shaft.
+Position the tape measure one end directly above the shoe soles center to measure the shoe arch.
+You want to measure the elevation of the shoe.
+So, use a tape measurement.
+Then, place it along the outside, extending it vertically until you reach the top of the shafts.
+This measurement is referred to as the shaft height.

-Remember that boot shaft sizes are measured in inches in the United States, even if the shaft is over a foot tall.
+Remember that the shaft size is measured in inches in the United States, even if it is over a foot tall.

-When the company enlists the shaft height of a boot, the heel height does not usually incorporate into that measurement.
-When purchasing boots and unable to measure yourself, verify that the heel height does not exceed the shaft measurement.
+When companies list shaft height, heel height is usually subtracted from that measurement.
+When buying boots and unable to measure yourself, verify that the heel elevation does not exceed the measurement.

 3. Learn some common measurements